PinguinoIDE/pinguinoide.github.io/site/language-reference/1wire.md

 ## 1wire.readbyte()

-The `1wire.readbyte()` function reads a byte from the one-wire bus and return it.
+The `1wire.readbyte()` function reads a byte from the one-wire bus and returns it.

 ### Syntax